MrKinauJr/singlegpupassthroughmanjaro/README.md

 * When windows restarts, you may be put into windows, but you may be put into a terminal.
 If in the terminal,click the dropdown near the power icon at the top of the VM, and force it off.
 * Press the info icon, and press boot options, and tick VFIO disk 1.
 Then, go to the 2 CDROM drives, and remove + delete them.
 * Now press play, and go back to the view icon next to the info icon.
 You'll go through the windows personalisation setup now.
+* When you're on the windows desktop, shut down windows.
+You can X out of it in Linux afterwards.
+## Hooks Time
+ Run **15-make_get_files.sh** in terminal.
+This will download files to do with VM hooks, and make directories, along with restarting libvertd.
+ Run **16-edit_kvmconf.sh**